nikett/gpt-as-participant/README.md

 ```

 - Step 4.
 Set the hyperparameters: we set temperature to zero for reproducibility.
 Other temperature values will introduce more randomness, and impede reproducibility.
 - Step 5.
 Run inference using this prompt (created in Step 3) and hyperparameters (set in Step 4).
 GPT3 will return a value between [-4, 4] such as 3.4.
-The result must be appropriately parsed from GPT3 raw output to get a floating point rating.
+The generated raw output is then parsed to format as a floating point rating (e.g., removing spaces etc.).
 - Step 6.
-Inference can be run using OpenAI API for programmatic computation, or manually using OpenAI's online [playground](https://platform.openai.com/playground).
+Step 5 can be executed using either the OpenAI API, or manually using OpenAI's online [playground](https://platform.openai.com/playground).

 ## 3. Samples from the dataset